 Sanitation is when you clean something really well.
-It removes the surface bacteria and fungus, but not everything.
-Sanitation is usually good enough for short term ferments like pickles, sauerkraut or yogurt.
+It removes the surface bacteria and fungus, but not necessarily everything.
+Sanitation is good enough for all homemade ferments.

 Methods of Sanitizing

-- Commercial Sanitizers: There are many different types of commercial sanitizers available.
-I have used pink chlorine sanitizer powder and iodophor sanitizer (affiliate links) and both work equally well.
-Just follow the instructions on the package and rinse well prior to use because sanitizer will also kill the good bacteria that you want to ferment.
+There are many different types of commercial sanitizers available.
+I have used chlorine sanitizer powder and iodophor sanitizer.
+Both work equally well.
+Just follow the instructions on the package and rinse prior to use because sanitizers will also kill the yeast and bacteria that you want in your ferment.

 I have not personally used bleach.
 However, it is a common household sanitizer and is basically the same as chlorine sanitizer.